article · Career change into tech

 Sources: Anthropic Economic Index report: Cadences (release 2026-06-26), Canaries in the Coal Mine - recent employment effects of AI (working paper), Felten Raj and Seamans - AI Occupational Exposure (AIOE) index, GPTs are GPTs: An early look at the labor market impact potential of LLMs (Science 2024), OECD Employment Outlook 2023 - Artificial Intelligence and the Labour Market

-Credential matches in this packet: CompTIA CompTIA Security+; Microsoft Microsoft Certified: Power BI Data Analyst Associate.
+Certifications referenced in this evidence packet: CompTIA Security+; Microsoft Certified: Power BI Data Analyst Associate.

 No certification shown here is treated as salary, job, ROI, or pass-rate proof.
 Sources: CompTIA official credential page, Microsoft official credential page